Complex geometry of moment-angle manifolds: Submanifolds, analytic subsets and meromorphic functions

 Now assume that there is one ghost vertex in~$\sK$, say the first one.
 Then $U(\sK)=\C^\times\times U(\widetilde\sK)$, where $\widetilde\sK$ does not have ghost vertices.
 Since the divisor $q^{-1}(\mathcal D)\subset\C^\times\times U(\widetilde\sK)$ is $C$-invariant, its projection to the first factor $\C^\times$ is onto.
 Therefore, for any $z_1\in\C^\times$, the intersection $\bigl(\{z_1\}\times U(\widetilde\sK)\bigr)\cap q^{-1}(\mathcal D)$ is a divisor in $\{z_1\}\times U(\widetilde\sK)$.
 This divisor is invariant with respect to the subgroup $\widetilde C=\{(u_1,u_2,\ldots,u_m)\in C\colon u_1=1\}$.
 Choose an element $\mb u=(1,u_2,\ldots,u_m)$ in $\widetilde C$ such that $|u_i|>1$ for $i\ge2$.
 Such an element exist since now we have a relation $\sum_{i\ge2} \mu_i\mb a_i=0$ with all $\mu_i>0$, by the completeness of the fan.
 Now we proceed as in the case when there are no ghost vertices, and conclude that each $\bigl(\{z_1\}\times U(\widetilde\sK)\bigr)\cap q^{-1}(\mathcal D)$ is a union of coordinate divisors in $\{z_1\}\times U(\widetilde\sK)$.
 Since the number of coordinate divisors is finite, $\bigl(\{z_1\}\times U(\widetilde\sK)\bigr)\cap q^{-1}(\mathcal D)=\{z_1\}\times\mathcal E$, where $\mathcal E\subset U(\widetilde\sK)$ is a union of coordinate divisors.
 Thus, $q^{-1}(\mathcal D)=\C^\times\times\mathcal E$, and $\mathcal D$ also has the required form. \end{proof}

 \begin{corollary} Under the assumptions of Theorem~{\rm\ref{nodiv}}, there are no non-constant meromorphic functions on~$\zk$. \end{corollary} \begin{proof} Let $f$ be a non-constant meromorphic function on~$\zk$.
 Choose a point $\mb z_0\in\zk$ in the dense $(\C^\times)^m/C$-orbit outside of the pole set of $f$.
-Then the zero divisor of function $f(\!\mb z)-f(\!\mb z_0)$ is clearly not a union of coordinate submanifolds.
+Then the support of the zero divisor of the function $f(\!\mb z)-f(\!\mb z_0)$ contains a point $\mb z_0$ in the dense $(\C^\times)^m/C$-orbit, so it does not lie in the union of coordinate divisors.
 This contradicts Theorem~\ref{nodiv}. \end{proof}